CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 line vty
 ```

-With the above configuration, the `net show bgp vrf RED summary` command shows fw1 (swp3) as the neighbor and VRF RED with ASN 65532.
+With the above configuration, the `net show bgp vrf RED summary` command shows the local AS as 65532.

 ```
 cumulus@border01:mgmt:~$ net show bgp vrf RED summary